zerochocobo/VR-Video-Passthrough-Server/README.md

 ## Project Origin

 I originally wanted to build a VR video passthrough tool.
-Someone remarked that I was merely reinventing the wheel.
+Someone said: "You’re just reinventing the wheel."
 I replied: "That old wheel from years ago is too outdated.
 It's time for a new one."
 Seven days later, the new wheel was born.
 This is the miracle of the AI era.

 ## Features